Minivera/mithril-hobbit/packages/hobbit-navigator/README.md

 ```

 ### 404 Page
-A view that always render is no other route could render can be created by giving an empty route pattern.
+A view that always render if no other route could render can be created by giving an empty route pattern.
 This is usefull for 404 error pages.

 ```javascript
 const 404 = ...;